Who We Are

 By 2017, we were ready to return full-time to producing in Ireland.
 We moved NEWvember to Dublin, where it continues to grow in developing new plays, now entering it’s 9th year.
 We produced our first developmental workshop of a new play-in-progess, Brutal Selfish Rattlesnake, at the Abbey’s rehearsal space, as well as a Winter Pub Reading Series showcasing new American plays.
 In 2018, we started our new monthly get-together for actors, The Great Plays Gang and in 2019, we were delighted to produce our first World Premiere of a play developed at NEWvember, with The Gods of the Ozarks in August and the return of Orson Welles’ Christmas Carol for a sold-out, acclaimed run.

-Now we’re so excited about our next steps, as in 2020 we are the Theatre Company in Residence at The Civic theatre in Tallaght, South Dublin!
-We can’t wait to share a range of exciting projects this year, from workshops of new plays to world premieres to the return by popular demand of some recent hit shows.
+As theatres reopen, we can’t wait to share a range of exciting projects in 2022, from workshops of new plays to world premieres to the return by popular demand of recent hit shows and of our beloved NEWvember Festival!
+Watch this space for more …

 And the future?